 Mignon Tower was the last building constructed in the Mignon Complex.
 The Mignon Complex (composed of 4 residence halls) is named in honor of Mignon Doran, founder of MSU's Personal Development Institute and wife of Morehead State University's 7th President, Adron Doran.
 Opened in 1967, as an all-female residence hall, the fourteen-story, air- conditioned facility was one of the first residence halls to be converted to a co-ed facility in 1985.Housing 296 students, the building is co-ed by suite.
 The rooms are four-person suites, with a study room, bedroom and self-contained bath facilities.
 An elevator in the lobby accesses all floors.
 The penthouse located on top of the building provides a breath taking view of the campus and surrounding area of Morehead, and is a popular place for students to relax and study.
-Each room is furnished with window blinds, beds, study desks and chairs, closets, bulletin boards, book shelves with lighting underneath, mirrors with lights over the top, telephone jack with local service (students will need to provide an analog telephone), cable television jack, and a wired internet port.
+Each room is furnished with window blinds, beds, study desks and chairs, closets, bulletin boards, book shelves with lighting underneath, mirrors with lights over the top, and a cable television jack.

 © Copyright 2015 Morehead State University -